this cell is required to run these notebooks on Binder. Make sure that you also have a desktop tab open.

 import numpy as np

-First let’s try and seperate background from foreground using a threhold.
+First, let’s try and seperate background from foreground using a threshold.
 Here we’ll use an automatically calculated threshold.

 foreground = nuclei_mip >= filters.threshold_li(nuclei_mip)